Is global expansion the next step in your organization’s journey?

 Are you looking to create a brick-and-mortar location abroad?
 There are many requirements to understand about entity establishment before you start checking for office space vacancies.

 Tax law in the region may be complex and difficult to interpret.
 Other issues for business may be at play, including setup costs and banking requirements.
-If your global expansion doesn’t require a location as much as it does international talent, you may be able to leverage a remote workforce.
+If your global expansion strategy doesn’t require a location as much as it does international talent, you may be able to leverage a remote workforce.
 But if you plan on hiring workers directly, and they live in the country where you plan to do business, you’ll still need an entity to employ them, and your entity must comply with all HR regulations in the target market.

 Online interviews make it easier to connect with potential hires, no matter where they are or what their time zone may be, but you may need help verifying credentials and experience for new hires, onboarding workers and managing them remotely.